 On Realizing It Is Fear Not Just Procrastination

 I have always had a thing to say about procrastination.
 After all, it is the primary agent in my inactivity.
 Like you know, a procrastinator would rather have fun than do what’s more important.
 It got dawned on me that I may have been fighting the wrong battle.
-I have an enemy that’s always being blamed for everything.
-The real problem lingers on while something I may have gotten rid of keeps taking the blame.
+My real problem was fear of not being enough, self-sabotage.

 We all have our fears, as we all procrastinate.
 But the ability to step on this fear makes us different.
 I have a lot to deal with, and it’s only reasonable because I’m human.

-We grew up with our parents instilling in us the need to be fearless.
-Now, adulthood has us fending for ourselves; only our desire to overcome this battle can help us.
+We grew up with our parents instilling in us the need to be fearless, sometimes in the wrong ways.
+Now, adulthood has us fighting for ourselves; only our desire to overcome this battle can help us.

 Introversion By FearWhat you are about to read is not a generalisation, but you may have a lot of struggles if you are highly introverted, and this includes the fear of failing.